 Vacancy Rate

 The lease vacancy rate for the Properties is nil.
 The vacancy rate represents the portion of the Properties which is not subject to a lease or an agreement for lease.
-Tenant

 The Trust’s largest tenants (by percentage of gross income) are: